 BIBLIOGRAPHY:Enrique A. Cervantes, Documentos relativos a la Villa de los Cinco Señores, capital del Nuevo Santander, hoy Jiménez, Tamaulipas (Mexico City, 1947).
 Frederick Webb Hodge, ed., Handbook of American Indians North of Mexico (2 vols., Washington: GPO, 1907, 1910; rpt., New York: Pageant, 1959).
 Alejandro Prieto, Historia, geografía y estadística del estado de Tamaulipas (Mexico City: Tip.
 Escalerillas, 1873; rpt., Mexico City: M. Porrúa, 1975).
 Gabriel Saldivar, Los Indios de Tamaulipas (Mexico City: Pan American Institute of Geography and History, 1943).
 Rudolph C. Troike, "Notes on Coahuiltecan Ethnography," Bulletin of the Texas Archeological Society 32 (1962).

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Thomas N. Campbell, "TEJON INDIANS," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/bmt31.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Thomas N. Campbell, "Tejon Indians," accessed April 26, 2017, http://www.tshaonline.org/handbook/online/articles/bmt31.